Guide to online energy tariffs

 It may also be awkward for someone who struggles to get access to broadband and/or a device for accessing the web.

-Such people may well be amongst the most vulnerable groups in society, and this has led to some of the biggest criticisms of online tariffs; if online tariffs are the only way to get access to the cheapest deals, it means that the cheapest deals may be unavailable to those in the greatest need.
+Such people may well be some of the most vulnerable groups in society, and this has led to some of the biggest criticisms of online tariffs; if online tariffs are the only way to get access to the cheapest deals, it means that the cheapest deals may be unavailable to those in the greatest need.

 Another common disadvantage is that you may want a paper energy bill as a form of identification.
 If you have an online tariff you may be able to print your own bill, but requesting a paper bill from your supplier may mean a charge.

 You'll have little control over the energy provider's website, meaning that if the supplier doesn't run a slick online operation, your level of service will suffer.

 As with the advantages of online tariffs, other disadvantages will depend on the customer's own habits and preferences; running an account online may not be the easiest, most convenient or preferred option for many.

 One of the most important things to remember is that, if you don't pay attention to online notifications from your supplier, you may easily miss crucial information, such as when any introductory deal you're on is coming to an end.
 All such information is likely to be sent via email rather than in the post.

 By Sean Davies